 An uncontested divorce is a case where both spouses agree on all legally required aspects of the divorce.
 In an uncontested divorce, the husband and wife agree on how to divide all of their property (assets) and of the debts of the marriage.
 If the husband and wife have minor children, they will also agree on the child custody, visitation and child support amounts.
 Finally, the parties will also agree if any amount of spousal support or alimony is to be paid.

-Once the parties agree on all of the above terms, they they are ready to sign a Georgia divorce settlement agreement (along with several other related forms) setting forth the terms of the the big five divorce issues:
+Once the parties agree on all of the above terms, they are ready to sign a Georgia uncontested divorce settlement agreement (along with several other related forms) setting forth the terms of the big five divorce issues:

 The disagreements that lead to a contested divorces in Georgia often involve one or more of the following issues:

 In a contested case, the parties must resolve by settlement the issues out of court – or a judge will make the final decisions for the parties.
 The advantages of settling are that both parties will have significant input to the final divorce agreement.
 However, if a judge decides the final issues – the parties lose a great deal of control over the final result.
 Sometimes it is worth letting the court decide the issues, especially if the other party is being very unreasonable.
 However, two reasonable minded people can usually come to an agreement that makes both parties happier than what they might have gotten in a court trial.
 Read More >>

 Coleman Legal Group, LLC’s Georgia lawyers practice in the areas of Divorce, Family Law, Estates, Wills, Trusts, Probate, Bankruptcy, Business Law and Immigration.
 We have offices conveniently located at: